 Ferdinand Lee Barnett was born in Nashville, Tennessee.
-His mother was a freewoman, Martha Brooks His father, also named Ferdinand Lee Barnett, was born in Nashville and worked as a blacksmith.
+His mother was a freewoman, Martha Brooks.
+Ferdinand Lee Barnett's father was born in Nashville and worked as a blacksmith.
 He purchased his family's freedom the year Ferdinand was born.
 They lived in Nashville until about 1859, when they left the United States and moved to Windsor, Ontario, across the Detroit River from Detroit, Michigan.

 They wanted to get beyond the reach of the Fugitive Slave Act of 1850, which had created incentives for slave catchers to kidnap free Blacks and sell them into slavery.
 The Barnett family returned to the US in 1869 after the American Civil War and the end of slavery, settling in Chicago, Illinois.
 Ferdinand was educated in Chicago schools, first attending the old Jones school at Clark and Harrison.
 He entered Central High School, graduating in 1874.

 After high school, he taught in the South for two years before returning to Chicago to attend Union College of Law, now Northwestern Law School.
 Barnett graduated from law school and was admitted to the Illinois bar in 1878.
-In 1877, Barnett, organized the semi-monthly newspaper, the Conservator a radical journal that focused on justice and equal rights, and Barnett was soon recognized as a local Black leader.
+In 1877, Barnett organized the semi-monthly newspaper, the Conservator, a radical journal focused on justice and equal rights, and Barnett was soon recognized as a local Black leader.

 Barnett's first wife, Mary Henrietta Graham, was the first black woman to graduate from the University of Michigan in 1876.
 The couple had two children, Ferdinand L. and Albert Graham Barnett.
 Mary died in 1890 of heart disease.
 The younger Ferdinand Barnett served as Eighth Regiment supply sergeant in World War I. Albert Barnett became the city editor of the Chicago Defender.

-In 1896, he was put in charge of the bureau of information and education for Blacks by the Republican National Committee.
-Also, in 1896, Barnett became the first Black assistant state's attorney in Illinois.
-As assistant state's attorney, Barnett worked in the juvenile court, in antitrust cases, and frequently appeared before the Illinois Supreme Court and had a good record.
+In 1896, he was put in charge of the Bureau of Information and Education for Blacks by the Republican National Committee.
+Also, in 1896, Barnett became Illinois's first Black assistant state's attorney.
+As assistant state's attorney, Barnett worked in the juvenile court, in antitrust cases, frequently appeared before the Illinois Supreme Court, and had a good record.
 In 1902, Barnett made national news when he suggested that 10 million blacks would revolt against lynch law in the South at a gathering at Bethlehem Church in Chicago.